Francis Collins: Awards and honors

 While leading the National Human Genome Research Institute, Collins was elected to the Institute of Medicine and the National Academy of Sciences.
 He was awarded the Canada Gairdner International Award in 1990.
 He was a Kilby International Awards recipient in 1993.
 Collins received the Golden Plate Award of the American Academy of Achievement in 1994.
 He received the Association for Molecular Pathology Award for Excellence in Molecular Diagnostics in 1998.
 He received the Biotechnology Heritage Award with J. Craig Venter in 2001, from the Biotechnology Industry Organization (BIO) and the Chemical Heritage Foundation.
 Collins and Venter shared the "Biography of the Year" title from A&E Network in 2000.
 In 2005, Collins and Venter were honored as two of "America's Best Leaders" by U.S. News & World Report and the Harvard University Center for Public Leadership.

 In 2005 Collins received the William Allan Award from the American Society of Human Genetics.
 In 2007 he was presented with the Presidential Medal of Freedom by President George W. Bush.
 In 2008, he was awarded the Inamori Ethics Prize, as well as the National Medal of Science.
 Also in 2008, Collins and Steven Weinberg, a Nobel Prize recipient for physics, shared the Trotter Prize, and discussed the interplay between science and religion.
 Collins received the Albany Medical Center Prize in 2010 and the Pro Bono Humanum Award of the Galien Foundation in 2012, the Federation of American Societies for Experimental Biology (FASEB) Public Service Award in 2017, the Pontifical Key Scientific Award in 2018, and the Warren Alpert Foundation Prize in 2018.
 In 2020, he received the Templeton Prize, and was elected a Foreign Member of the Royal Society.
 On October 2, 2025, Collins was awarded an honorary doctorate from Whitworth University in Spokane, Washington, during an on-campus discussion titled, "The Road to Wisdom: On Truth, Science, Faith and Trust."
+Collins was the 2026 Public Welfare Medal recipient from the National Academy of Sciences.